middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/b-1-b-2-2020-tix-investigation-resolutions-procedure.md

 **A) Report to be provided to Hearing Officer**

-At or before the hearing, the hearing officer will receive a copy of the investigative report, any attachments thereto, and copies of the parties’ written responses to the investigative report, if any, which will be part of the information of record to be considered by the hearing officer to the extent appropriate in light of the rules regarding evidence to be considered that are outlined below.
+At or before the hearing, the hearing officer will receive a copy of the final investigative report, any attachments thereto, and copies of the parties’ written responses to the investigative report, if any, which will be part of the information of record to be considered by the hearing officer to the extent appropriate in light of the rules regarding evidence to be considered that are outlined below.

 **B) General Order of the Hearing**